 3. Baking Soda and Water Paste: Mix baking soda with water to create a paste with a thick consistency.
 Apply the paste onto the stained wood and gently scrub using a soft cloth or sponge.
 Baking soda is a natural cleaner that can effectively remove dirt and stains.
 Rinse the wood with clean water and dry it thoroughly.

-See also What Oil Do You Put In A Pressure Washer Pump
+See also What Do You Use To Pressure Wash Your House

 4. Commercial Wood Cleaner: There are many commercial wood cleaners available on the market that are specifically designed for cleaning stained wood.
 Follow the instructions on the product’s label and use as directed.
 These cleaners are formulated to be safe for use on wood surfaces and can effectively remove dirt and stains.